joostdecock/site/_includes/pattern-docs/carlton.md

 {% include instruction-img.html img='pad-stitch-lapels.svg' caption='Pad stitch the lapels' %}

 Now it's time to pad-stitch your lapels.
-This is going to take a while, but think about how cool it's going to look when you post that picture of your finshed pad stitching on social media.
+This is going to take a while, but think about how cool it's going to look when you post that picture of your finished pad stitching on social media.

 > ##### Not sure about pad stitching?
 >